Dundee: Economy

-In 1911 40% of the city were employed in the jute industry.
+In 1911 40% of the city's population was employed in the jute industry.
 By 1951 this had dropped to 20%, and now is effectively zero.
 The period following World War II was notable for the transformation of the city's economy.
 While jute still employed one-fifth of the working population, new industries were attracted and encouraged.
 NCR Corporation selected Dundee as the base of operations for the UK in late 1945, primarily because of the lack of damage the city had sustained in the war, good transport links and high productivity from long hours of sunshine.
 Production started in the year before the official opening of the plant on 11 June 1947.
 A fortnight after the tenth anniversary of the plant the 250,000th cash register was produced.
 By the 1960s, NCR had become the principal employer of the city producing cash registers, and later ATMs, at several of its Dundee plants.
 The firm developed magnetic-strip readers for cash registers and produced early computers.
 Astral, a Dundee-based firm that manufactured and sold refrigerators and spin dryers was merged into Morphy Richards and rapidly expanded to employ over 1,000 people.
 The development in Dundee of a Michelin tyre-production facility helped to absorb the unemployment caused by the decline of the jute industry, particularly with the abolition of the jute control by the Board of Trade on 30 April 1969.

 Employment in Dundee changed dramatically during the 1980s with the loss of nearly 10,000 manufacturing jobs due to closure of the shipyards, cessation of carpet manufacturing and the disappearance of the jute trade.
 To combat growing unemployment and declining economic conditions, Dundee was declared an Enterprise Zone in January 1984.
 In 1983, the first ZX Spectrum home computers were produced in Dundee by Timex.
 In the same year the company broke production records, despite a sit-in by workers protesting against job cuts and plans to demolish one of the factory buildings to make way for a supermarket.
 Timex closed its Dundee plant in 1993 following an acrimonious six-month industrial dispute.
 The Michelin Tyre factory closed in June 2020, with the loss of 850 jobs.